angeliquejw/devj/source/journal/2015-05-16-blogging-with-middleman.html.markdown

 A Middleman-based blog is better suited for someone with some dev know how (eg, you know how to get to the command line) or someone willing to jump in and learn some extra stuff along the way.

 ##So, you want to install Middleman
-Note: I'm assuming you already have Ruby on your system.
+I'm assuming you already have Ruby on your system.
 I think this is generally true for folks using modern Macs, but for us Windows folks, there's a separate installation process to go through before you can run Middleman.
 Check out [RubyInstaller for Windows](http://rubyinstaller.org/) and its docs to get yourself sorted.
+{: .note}

 Don't know if you have Ruby installed?
 Type `ruby -v` at the command line.
 If Ruby is installed in your system, you should get a little message about which version of Ruby you're running.
+{: .noteCntd}

 <iframe src="//giphy.com/embed/PuWNMebKGIKNG?html5=true" width="480" height="270" frameBorder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>